reritom/Trinity/README.md

 Trinity is a Python based mesh network simulator with a Django HTML/CSS GUI.
 The purpose of this project is to let you develop routing algorithms for broadcast mesh networks.

+### Note: This is still in development.
+The Django GUI hasn't been made, and routing algorithms are still being developed.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.